-Key contributions in 2021 of FinecoBank S.p.A.
+Key contributions in 2022 of FinecoBank S.p.A.
 Compliance function, for all aspects that fall within its perimeter, included:

-- validation of FinecoBank 2021 Remuneration policy and remuneration report submitted to the Board of Directors for subsequent approval of the Shareholders' Meeting on April 28, 2021; - validation of the 2021 Incentive System for employees of FinecoBank Group belonging to Identified Staff; - validation of the 2021 Incentive System for Financial Advisors of FinecoBank belonging to Identified Staff; - validation of the 2021-2023 Long Term Incentive Plan for employees; - preparation in collaboration with the Human Resources function and distribution of FinecoBank guidelines for the development and management of incentive systems for the population not belonging to Identified Staff (ref.
-FinecoBank Internal Regulation 18/2021); - participation in other activities (e.g.: definition of Identified Staff).
+- validation of FinecoBank 2022 Remuneration policy and remuneration report submitted to the Board of Directors for subsequent approval of the Shareholders' Meeting on April 28, 2022; - validation of the 2022 Incentive System for employees of FinecoBank Group belonging to Identified Staff; - · validation of the 2022 Incentive System for Financial Advisors of FinecoBank belonging to Identified Staff; - preparation in collaboration with the Human Resources function and distribution of FinecoBank guidelines for the development and management of incentive systems for the population not belonging to Identified Staff (ref.
+FinecoBank Internal Regulation 20/2022); - participation in other activities (e.g.: definition of Identified Staff).

-In 2022, the Compliance function will continue to operate in close co-ordination with the Human Resources function to support not only the validation but also the design and definition of compensation policy and processes.
+In 2023, the Compliance function will continue to operate in close co-ordination with the Human Resources function to support not only the validation but also the design and definition of compensation policy and processes.